ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 2. Update the `step3_instance_count` variable to **2** and **Save** the setting.
 3. Apply the plan to see the additional two instances (one frontend VSI and one backend VSI) provisioned.
 4. Under **Memberships** tab of your frontend [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should now see `2` instances.
-5. Navigate to the browser showing the frontend app and **submit**  balance multiple times to see the details of the frontend VSI and backend VSI serving the request.
-You should see one of the two VSIs serving your request.
+5. Navigate to the browser showing the frontend app and either click on the **Refresh** button or **submit**  a new balance multiple times to see the details of the frontend VSI and backend VSI serving the request.
+You should see two of the four VSIs serving your request.

 You can check the logs and monitor your load balancers later in the tutorial.